eiguzman/symbolic-music-generator/README.md

 | --------- | ----------- | -------- |
 | `input_dim` | Deprecated, is now `self._to_linear` | 256 * 8 * 25 |

-This model also chaged the folling variable values:
+This model also chaged the following variable values:

 | Variable | Description | Value |
 | -------- | ----------- | ----- |